Bayonetta (character): Other appearances

 At the 2009 Electronic Entertainment Expo (E3), Sega chose Penny Drake to model as Bayonetta after auditioning 100 women.
 To promote the character and the game, Playboy featured several models dressed as her for viewers to vote which they considered the best.
-Sega also joined men's lifestyle website Maxim.com to run a contest to find women who looked like Bayonetta; the grand prize winner was Andrea Bonaccorso.
-A Spanish cosplayer known as "Judy Helsing" portrayed Bayonetta as she appeared in Bayonetta 2 for Playboy.

 Bayonetta starred in the anime film Bayonetta: Bloody Fate, an adaptation of the first Bayonetta game.
 She also appears as a downloadable character in Sega's multiplayer fighting game Anarchy Reigns, and as a special guest character alongside Jeanne and Rodin in Nintendo's action game The Wonderful 101.